info201a-s19/project-kathylamb/README.md

 # Final Project

-### Project Members: Winnie Hou, Bryan Line, Alex Chau, Kathy Lam
+### Project Members: Winnie Hou, Bryan Lin, Alex Chau, Kathy Lam
 Domain of Interest: Health/Healthcare - Death Caused by Drug Use

 ## Domain of Interest
 - We were interested in this domain because drug use has always been a prevalent